ibm-cloud-docs/security-compliance/templates.md

 Before you get started, be sure that you have the required level of access to view and manage templates.
 To create a template, you need the editor platform role or higher.
 For more information, see [Assigning access](/docs/security-compliance?topic=security-compliance-access-management).

+To avoid duplicated definitions, each property can be added to one template per scope.
+{: note}

 ## Creating templates in the UI
 {: #create-templates-ui}